-Measure 50. mg of phenol into a a small test tube supported in a 100 mL beaker.
+Reaction: Measure 50. mg of phenol into a a small test tube supported in a 100-mL beaker.
 Add 5 mL of water to dissolve the phenol.
-Next add 20% Br_2 in AcOH dropwise mixing thoroughly throughout the addition.
+Next add 20% bromine in acetic acid solution dropwise mixing thoroughly throughout the addition.
 Bromine addition should be ceased once a permanent red/brown color persists.
 At this point, bromination is complete.
-Add 5-10 drops of aqueous NaHSO $3$ with thorough mixing to destroy the excess bromine.
+Add 5-10 drops of aqueous NaHSO3 with thorough mixing to destroy the excess bromine.
 Collect the solid product via Hirsch filtration, washing the solid with 2-3 mL of cold water.

-After briefly air drying the solid, transfer it to a Craig tube and dissolve it in a minimum amount of hot ethanol.
-Allow the solution to cool slowly to room temperature at which time crystals should begin to form.
-Place the mixture in an ice bath to complete crystallization.
+Recrystalization1: After briefly air drying the solid, transfer it to a Craig tube and dissolve it in a minimum amount of hot ethanol.
+This is achieved by placing the Craig tube in a 100-mL beaker half-filled with water, heated to boiling.
+Ethanol can then be added a few drops at a time until the solid all dissolves.
+Remove the Craig tube from the hot water bath and allow the solution to cool slowly to room temperature at which time crystals should begin to form.
+Finally, place the mixture in an ice bath to complete crystallization.
 Collect the solid product by centrifugation.
-Record the yield, melting point, and an IR spectrum of the dry product.
-While waiting on the crystallization, you should begin experiment 2
+While waiting for crystallization, you can begin experiment 2.